scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 Acknowledgements
 ----------------

-I'd like to thank Bryan Weber of the University of Connecticut for helpful discussions on the ChemKED format and an early review of this paper.
+I thank Bryan Weber of the University of Connecticut for helpful discussions on the ChemKED format and an early review of this paper.

 ==========